Charly Jordan Flaunts Fantastic Figure In String Bikini & Discusses Dreams In Latest Instagram Update

 In the photos, the 21-year-old posed on a bed in front of a large window overlooking gorgeous green foliage.
 A journal with blank pages had been placed to her right.
 Charly flaunted her fantastic figure in a mustard-colored string bikini.
 The skimpy swimsuit accentuated her incredible curves, toned midsection, and long, lean legs, much to the delight of her audience.
 She accessorized the sexy look with a statement necklace, numerous bracelets, and a silver ring worn on her middle finger.

-Charly styled her slightly tousled hair in a deep middle part and pinned back the front pieces.
+Charly styled her slightly tousled hair in a deep middle part, and she pinned back the front strands.
 She opted to wear a minimal amount of makeup, allowing her natural beauty to shine.
 The striking application featured sculpted eyebrows, glowing highlighter, and voluminous lashes.

-The first image shows Charly kneeling while tugging on strands of her hair.
-She altered her pose for the following photo by sitting with her knees to her chest.
+The first image showed Charly kneeling while tugging on strands of her hair.
+She altered her pose for the following photo by sitting with her knees pulled up to her chest.
 The digital influencer gazed directly into the camera, smiling sweetly.

 In the third picture, she resumed her kneeling position and flashed a peace sign.
 She turned her body slightly away from the photographer, showing off her pert derriere.
-The final shot was nearly identical to the second picture, save for the fact she changed her expression slightly.
+The final shot was nearly identical to the second picture, save for the fact that she changed her expression slightly.

 View this post on Instagram